bebialen/accessible-quiz-game/README.md

 EduPlay: An Accessible Voice-First Quiz Game
 Welcome to EduPlay, an interactive quiz game designed with a core mission: to make learning accessible and engaging for users with visual impairments.
-Built for a hackathon, this Next.js application leverages the power of voice to create a completely hands-free and screen-reader-friendly educational experience.
+Built for #CareHack coding challenge hackathon , this Next.js application leverages the power of voice to create a completely hands-free and screen-reader-friendly educational experience.

 🎯 Project Vision & Hackathon Goal
 The core idea behind this web application was to create a hands-free, accessible, and engaging quiz experience by integrating voice interaction into a traditional quiz format.
 Instead of relying on visual cues and UI interactions, our web app speaks out each question using text-to-speech, listens to the user's spoken response through speech recognition, and provides immediate audio feedback.